Well at least Prince showed his face on Night 2 of the three-day HitNRun International Dance Party at Paisley Park on Saturday night.

 Warfield did covers of Al Green’s “Love and Happiness” and Buddy Miles’ “Them Changes” as well as tunes from her 2014 album “The Unexpected,” for which Prince served as executive producer.
 Her backup singers did a funked up version of “Crazy,” the Gnarls Barkley tune.

 On Friday, Prince didn’t appear during the festivities, which went from 9:30 p.m. to 2:10 a.m.
-Well, he did record a phoned-in message played to people who paid $20 for a tour of his two recording studios.
-The same tours – with the same taped phone call – took place on Saturday.
+Well, he did call in via speaker phone briefly to people who paid $20 for a tour of his two recording studios.
+The same tours – with calls from the Purple One – took place on Saturday.

 What’s in store for Sunday?
 Will Paisley Parkers get to hear “HitNRun” at 12:01 a.m.?
 That’s when it will be officially released on the Tidal streaming service.